MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-sjd.md

 Step 2 is when SJDs are imported from intermediate storage into the Fabric workspace.
 This process is as follows:

-* **2.1) Validate the configurations** in the 1.2) to ensure the right workspace and prefix are indicated to import the SJDs.
+* **2.1) Validate the configurations** in the 1.2 to ensure the right workspace and prefix are indicated to import the SJDs.
-* **2.2) Run the third cell** to import all SJD from intermediate location.
+* **2.2) Run the third cell** of the `nt-sjd-export-import-json.ipynb` to import all SJDs from intermediate location.

 > [!NOTE]
 > The export option outputs a json metadata file.
-Ensure that SJD executable files, reference files, and arguments are accessible in Fabric.
+Ensure that SJD executable files, reference files, and arguments are accessible from Fabric.

 ## Next steps